Alfresco/alfresco-helm-charts/charts/alfresco-activiti/docs/databases-configuration.md

 # Alfresco Process Service database configuration

 Alfresco Process Service uses a relational database to store data.
-An additional database is required in order to deploy the APS admin application.

 > It is not possible to use the same database for both applications.
 Though,
 > both databases can be hosted on the same database server.